Natural-language STR record capture

 The opportunity is tax strategy.
 The challenge is documentation.

-Hosts usually do not fail because they do not work hard enough.
-They fail because they cannot show the work clearly at tax time.
-That means documenting what was done, when it happened, how long it took, and how it relates to the property.
+Hosts usually don't fail because they don't work hard enough — they fail because they can't show the work at tax time.
+Field Ledger captures what you did, when, how long it took, and which property it relates to, all year long.

 Trips and mileage